 - Cleaning the engine of foreign bodies (metal particles, gaskets and joints residues, etc.).

-Since the oil pressure varies from 14 psi on average to 75 psi at high speed, it is necessary to constantly monitor the minimum pressure value and make sure it stays constantly within the threshold.
-If this minimum value is not reached, a pressure sensor, also known as a “pressure switch” or “oil pressure sensor”, electrically supplies the low oil pressure warning light to the instrument cluster.
+Since the oil pressure varies from 14 psi to 75 psi at high speed, it is necessary to continually monitor the minimum pressure value and continuously stay within the threshold.
+If this minimum value is not reached, a pressure sensor, also known as a “pressure switch” or “oil pressure sensor,” electrically supplies the low oil pressure warning light to the instrument cluster.

-When there is a drop in oil pressure, an insufficient oil amount may not reach the top of the engine and no longer fulfill its role of lubricating correctly, causing the seizure of different components.
+When there is a drop in oil pressure, an insufficient amount of oil may not reach the engine’s top and no longer fulfill its role of lubricating correctly, causing the seizure of different components.

-Oil pressure drops can be caused by several phenomena but in every case, will cause extreme wear of the engine in a very short time.
+Several phenomena can cause oil pressure drops, but they will cause extreme wear of the engine in a short time in every case.
 That’s why it is said that when the low oil pressure light appears on your dashboard, it is often already too late.

 How To Test Oil Pressure?

-To check the engine oil pressure, a tool is used to measure the hydraulic pressure inside the system while the engine is running.
+To check the engine oil pressure, a tool is used to measure the system’s hydraulic pressure while the engine is running.
 Professional oil pressure gauges come in a kit including: